 A project this complex needs a well-defined, strict process to keep it running smoothly and to make sure every different team gets what they need when they need it.

-We run the whole lot – sprints, retros etc. – coupled with detailed PI planning to figure out workloads for all teams weeks in advance.
+We’re involved with the whole lot – sprints, retros etc. – coupled with detailed PI planning to figure out workloads for all teams weeks in advance.

 The pros here are that things would literally fall apart if we didn’t do this.
 Pretty soon we’d see huge cracks starting to appear and productivity would slow down without the visibility and regular communication that this process brings.